Daycare Essentials Checklist: What to Pack for Daycare

 15. Medications or items for allergies

-If your little one needs medications or substitute products for allergies, this is a daycare must have!
-Don’t forget to include this in your daycare items list!
+If your little one needs medications or substitute products for allergies, this is a daycare must-have!

 16. Food